 7. Redefining future hiring practices.
 Currently, the team that keeps Autoimmune Wellness and our other businesses running behind-the-scenes consists of primarily white women with autoimmune disease personally or in their immediate families.
 We recognize the homogeneity of our team and that diversity is a strength.
 Should their positions open up or new positions become necessary in the future, we will narrow our hiring focus to include BIPOC women with personal or immediate family experience of autoimmune disease.
 We value the diversity of knowledge and experiences that BIPOC will offer our business and community.

 8. Incorporating sustained giving to BIPOC-lead organizations into our business plan.
-We have identified two food and agricultural organizations in our regional areas to form long-term giving partnerships to shift money to the BIPOC community.
-We have determined that we can sustainably give 4% of our net income every month to Mudbone Grown near Portland, OR and Sylvanaqua Farms near Washington, DC (2% to each farm) for all of 2020.
-On July 7, 2020 we made our first contributions to each farm representing the year so far, and once our bookkeeping is completed each month, we’ll continue to make monthly contributions.
+We have determined that we can sustainably give 4% of our net income every month to food and agricultural organizations in our regional areas, forming long-term giving partnerships to shift money to the BIPOC community.
+During 2020, we gave to Mudbone Grown near Portland, OR and Sylvanaqua Farms near Washington, DC.
+On July 7, 2020 we made our first contributions to each farm representing the year so far, and once our bookkeeping is completed each month, we’ve continued to make monthly contributions.
 In 2021, contributions have gone to Equitable Giving Circle in Portland, OR.

 Every year we’ll look for BIPOC-lead organizations doing work that is aligned with our mission and to determine if we can increase sustained giving or give to additional BIPOC-lead organizations that address issues like food access and health care.
 In addition, we are each taking similar steps in each of our individual businesses.